 Structured Market

-The EnergieSprong movement: a major challenge for 21st century Europe, deep renovation of its housing stock
+The Energiesprong movement: a major challenge for 21st-century Europe, to deeply renovate its housing stock.

 Structured Market

-The EnergieSprong movement: a major challenge for 21st century Europe, deep renovation of its housing stock
+The Energiesprong movement: a major challenge for 21st-century Europe, to deeply renovate its housing stock.

 Over 85% of Europe’s 2050 building stock is already built.
 Europe must therefore meet a dual challenge: drastically reduce its CO₂ emissions and improve the quality of life for millions of citizens.
 The building sector, responsible for one-third of emissions and nearly 40% of energy consumption, is at the heart of this transformation.